At a Glance

 ✨Show Empathy and Compassion

 In this role, empathy is crucial.
-Be prepared to discuss your understanding of trauma-informed care and how you would approach sensitive situations with compassion and respect.
+Be prepared to discuss how you would approach sensitive situations and demonstrate your ability to provide support to survivors of sexual violence.